 It’s as simple as this – if you’re in or near Guatemala MAKE SURE to put visiting Tikal at the top of your list.

-There’s loads of great guided tours of Tikal, most depart from Antigua but one of the best and memorable tours you can book is this flight into Tikal with a guided tour of the ruins!
+There are loads of great guided tours of Tikal and most depart from Antigua.
+But one of the best and most memorable tours you can book is this flight into Tikal with a guided tour of the ruins!
+It’s a long day at 17 hours long but it includes a return flight from Antigua, lunch, a guided tour of the ruins, and the entrance fee.

 4. To feel ‘zen’ at Lake Atitlan